 Natrona County residents’ experiences are similar to national one.
 Most people have mild reactions like a sore arm, while others experience fatigue, mild fever, muscle aches and chills.
 However, these typically last less than 24 hours and have been easily managed at home.

 The Center for Disease Controls still recommends all measures of masking, distancing, staying home if you’re sick and getting tested.
 Currently, an exposure after one vaccine does not eliminate the requirement for quarantine if you are a close contact of a positive.

 Yes, the medication, dosage and procedure are the same.

+Asthma and allergies typically exacerbate COVID-19, so vaccines are typically the safest protection.
 Always consult with your healthcare provider to make the best decision for you and your health history.